 A second recommendation is based on an article on their website discussing the differences between electric vehicles and smartphones batteries.
 Both use lithium-ion batteries but optimize them for a different purpose.
 Electric vehicles aim for longevity, while smartphones prioritize runtime.

-I propose a similar option on smartphones.
-While it would require users to opt in, you could set the parameters you wish to charge and discharge to, so that after the initial setup, you would never have to worry about maintaining the sweet zone.
+I propose a similar option for smartphones.
+While it would require users to opt in, you could set the parameters you wish to charge and discharge to so that after the initial setup, you would never have to worry about maintaining the sweet zone.
 Instead, the phone would do it for you.
 But if you wanted maximum runtime, or in an emergency, you could switch off the feature for full access.

 If I had known back in college what I know now, I would have aced that assignment.
 My Sony Vaio's battery would have still been capable of holding a charge if I had just taken the time to implement these best practices for charging.
 Of course, it's too late for that, but it's not too late for your smartphone.